Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 - In last week's game against the Raiders, Boyd recorded four catches for 26 yards and scored one touchdown.

-- Boyd has caught eight passes on 11 targets for 62 yards and two touchdowns during his last three games, averaging 20.7 yards per game.
+- Boyd has recorded 62 receiving yards (20.7 per game) and two touchdowns, hauling in eight passes on 11 targets during his last three games.

 Boyd's Cincinnati Teammates